ARTS / CULTURE & LEISURE

 Photo: VCG

-Yu Xiaofan, who once played the lead role in the TV series Wan Jun inspired to Qiong Yao's work, was present at the ceremony.
-“I came here today to send Qiong on her final journey.
-Perhaps she has already transformed into a beautiful butterfly, flying towards the rainbow, flying towards Mr. Ping (Ping Xintao), to continue her beloved writing.
-I wish her a peaceful journey,” she said.
+Yu Xiaofan, who once played the lead role in the TV series Wan Jun inspired by Qiong Yao's work, was present at the ceremony.
+"I came here today to send Qiong on her final journey.
+Perhaps she has already transformed into a beautiful butterfly, flying toward the rainbow, flying toward Mr Ping [Ping Xintao], to continue her beloved writing.
+I wish her a peaceful journey," she said.

-“Ms. Qiong was an influential writer who harbored deep feelings for the mainland, and she played an active role in promoting cross-Straits literary exchanges and film cooperation,” said Zhu Fenglian, a spokesperson for the Taiwan Affairs Office, on Wednesday.
+"Ms Qiong was an influential writer who harbored deep feelings for the mainland, and she played an active role in promoting cross-Straits literary exchanges and film cooperation," said Zhu Fenglian, a spokesperson for the Taiwan Affairs Office of the State Council, on Wednesday.

-Ms. Qiong was an influential writer who over 60 years created more than 70 widely recognized literary works, giving life to a series of distinct and deeply moving literary characters.
-Her works attracted countless readers, leaving a profound impact on the Chinese-speaking cultural sphere, according to a statement released by the Chinese Writers Association on December 6.
+Ms Qiong was an influential writer who over 60 years had created more than 70 widely recog-nized literary works, giving life to a series of distinct and deeply moving literary characters.
+Her works attracted countless readers, leaving a profound impact on the Chinese-speaking cultural circle, according to a statement released by the Chinese Writers Association on December 6.

 "Qiong's passing is not just a simple farewell; what she leaves behind is an emotional world that will forever be engraved in our hearts," Chang Ximing, a fan who participated in the live stream of Qiong Yao's funeral, told the Global Times.